Opus10/qik/docs/commands.md

 ### Import Graph Dependencies

-When depending on a python module, any import, even inside of a `TYPE_CHECKING` block, will be included in the dependency graph.
+When depending on a Python module's import graph, any import, even inside of a `TYPE_CHECKING` block, will be included in the dependency graph.
 Similarly, any direct third-party import will be included as a distribution dependency.
 Disable this behavior with the `pygraph` config section:

 ```toml
 [pygraph]